mountainstar/signup-wizard/README.md

 ## Setup

 To get started, clone the repository from [GitHub](https://github.com/mountainstar/signup-wizard).
-Additionally, clone the repository [here](https://github.com/book-io/web-interview-project-signup-wizard) and follow the instructions in the README.md file.
+Additionally, clone the api repository [here](https://github.com/book-io/web-interview-project-signup-wizard) and follow the instructions in the README.md file.
 This application relies on locally running endpoints provided by the second repository.

 Ensure that all dependencies are installed: